 More than 30 percent of all facial basal cell carcinomas (the most common skin cancers) occur on the nose, making it the most frequent site for skin cancers of the head and neck.
 Consider applying an extra dab there of thicker-textured, physical sunscreen, like zinc oxide or titanium dioxide.

 Scalp and Neck

-Melanoma (the deadliest skin cancer) of the head and neck is particularly dangerous.
-Ac- cording to recent research at the University of North Carolina, Chapel Hill, patients with melanomas of the head and neck — including the scalp — were almost twice as likely to die from the disease as patients with melanomas on other areas, including the trunk, facial skin, and ears.
+Melanoma, the deadliest form of skin cancer, is particularly deadly on the head and neck.
+According to research at the University of North Carolina, Chapel Hill, patients with melanomas of the head and neck — including the scalp — were almost twice as likely to die from the disease as patients with melanomas on other areas, including the trunk, facial skin and ears.
 Luckily, there’s a simple way to help protect these vulnerable areas: hats.
 Look for hats with:

 If you can’t cover your head, a gel, liquid, or spray sunscreen should be applied to part lines, cowlicks, and any place the hair is thinning.

 Many of us forget to protect our ears.
 But while they are not as common a site for skin cancer as other parts of the face, the ears are a common site for actinic keratosis, a skin precancer that can lead to SCC.
 So it is important to protect them.
 As with the scalp and neck, a broad-brimmed hat is best, and sunscreen is vital, too.
 In winter, you’ve got another option — earmuffs!

 The eye area is small, but the effects of sun damage to the skin here can be enormous: Skin cancers of the eyelids account for 5-10 percent of all skin cancers.
 Hats provide some protection for the eyes, but UV-blocking sunglasses provide the most effective protection.

 - A tag stating that the sunglasses block 99-100 percent of UVA and UVB rays.